Naomi Campbell

 The model wrote about her community service experience in "Naomi's Diaries," illustrated by Steven Klein.
 Campbell later joined Linda Evangelista, Amber Valletta, Shalom Harlow, Angela Lindvall, and Gisele Bündchen on the runway for the Dior couture show in Versailles, marking the sixtieth anniversary.

-In 2008, Campbell was permanently banned from British Airways flights after throwing a tantrum over lost baggage and allegedly assaulting a security guard at Heathrow Airport.
+In 2008, Campbell was permanently banned from British Airways after throwing a tantrum over lost baggage and allegedly assaulting a security guard at Heathrow Airport.
 She later pleaded guilty to four of the six charges and was sentenced to community service again.

-She later became the face of Yves Saint Laurent's fall ad campaign, styled by Stefano Pilati and shot at the house's headquarters on Avenue George V. Simultaneously, Art Basel Miami hosted a retrospective of Naomi Campbell portraits by leading world photographers.
+She later became the face of Yves Saint Laurent's fall campaign, styled by Stefano Pilati and shot at the house's headquarters on Avenue George V. Simultaneously, Art Basel Miami hosted a retrospective of Naomi Campbell portraits by leading world photographers.

-Campbell organized the Mai Mumbai fashion show during Lakmé Fashion Week for the victims of the November 2008 terror attacks in India.
+Campbell organized the Mai Mumbai fashion show during Lakmé Fashion Week for victims of the November 2008 terror attacks in India.
 In one of the episodes, she joined former and current top models for a discussion on the modeling industry and posed with Stephen Meisel's favorite faces, including her "Trinity" friends Evangelista and Turlington.

-Dolce & Gabbana celebrated Campbell's 25th anniversary in fashion with a limited-edition T-shirt collection priced at $200, featuring photographs of the model by leading world photographers.
+Dolce & Gabbana celebrated Campbell's 25th anniversary in fashion with a limited-edition T-shirt collection priced at $200, featuring photographs of the model shot by leading world photographers.
 She and the designers went on a global tour to promote the T-shirts, with all proceeds going to aid victims of Pakistan's floods.

 In 2023, the film "Invisible Beauty," executive produced by Campbell, premiered.